Joint PhD (Joint Doctorate)

 - must defend the PhD degree in one of the partner institutions

-In case of partnership with another Flemish institution, in some cases the student will be exempt from paying fees at one of these institutions.
+In case of partnership with another Flemish institution, the student may be exempt from paying fees at one of these institutions.
+If this is the case, it will be stated in the contract.

 The degree awarded can be either a joint degree (one diploma signed by each institution) or a double degree (two diploma’s, with the name of the partnering institution clearly mentioned so they cannot be mistaken for two separate degrees).